Holographic Will

 Holographic wills are often used in urgent situations where creating a formal will isn't feasible.

-For instance, someone may draft one during an emergency, such as a sudden illness or before undergoing a significant medical procedure, when accessing formal legal assistance isn't possible.
+For instance, someone may draft one when accessing formal legal assistance isn't possible such as:

 The key motivation for opting for a holographic will is its immediacy and simplicity, allowing individuals to ensure their last wishes are noted quickly and without needing a witness or legal representative.